 As decorative casings became increasingly popular, timepieces of such a high value became the preserve of aristocrats and royalty during the 18th century.
 In response to the popularity of the song "My Grandfather's Clock" in 1875, the Tall Clock was given a new nickname.
 In general, Grandfather Clocks are the tallest of the longcase varieties, whereas Grandmother Clocks and Granddaughter Clocks are lower in height.
 Since the long pendulum and weights had to fit in the large case, the clocks were 6 feet to 9 feet high.
 While the first Tall Clocks were characterized by classical architectural features, a variety of styles have become increasingly popular over time.

-A wide variety of Tall Clock designs from virtually every time period, from George Nelson and Arthur Umanoff's modernist 20th-century timepieces to rare antique clocks from the 18th century, are featured at Bidsquare.
+On Bidsquare, we feature a broad selection of clocks, ranging from rustic Gustavian pieces to Victorian mahogany designs.
+A wide variety of Tall Clock designs from virtually every period, from George Nelson and Arthur Umanoff's modernist 20th-century timepieces to rare antique clocks from the 18th century, are featured at Bidsquare.
 Find Chippendale clocks with elegant pediments and Gustavian clocks that make a bold statement in a rustic farmhouse.
 We carry traditional wood clocks made from classic woods such as mahogany and walnut, as well as pine clocks in a rustic European style.

 Interesting Facts about Tall Clock